anish0103/dotnet-framework-staff-management/README.md

-# ASP.NET FRAMEWORK
+# STAFF MANAGEMENT SYSTEM

-The Solution of this project contains 3 things
+The Solution of this project contains 3 files

 WebClient (Frontend) \
 WebAPI (Backend) \
 Class Library (Models)

+# TOOLS AND TECHNOLOGY USED

+ASP.NET Framework \
+AdminLTE \
+jQuery \
+Entity Framework \
+SQL Server

-# FEATURES
+# FEATURES AND FUNCTIONALITY

-It has SPA functionality made using jQuery
+It is a Single Page Application

-The project includes the following operations on staff information
+The project includes the following operations

 C (Create) \
 R (Read) \